-7. Relationship with other Directors/Manager or Key Managerial Personnel - 8.
-Number of Board Meetings attended during the year 6 9.
-Other Directorships and Memberships/Chairmanship of Committees of Nil other Boards
+7. Relationship w Personnel with other Directors/Manager or Key Managerial -

+Г 8.
+Number of Boar 6

+Γ 9.
+Other Directors ommittees of Nil

+other Boards

 Save and except Mr. Srinivas Peddada and his relatives, to the extent of their shareholding interest, if any, in the Company, none of the other Directors / Key Managerial Personnel of the Company / their relatives are, in any way, concerned or interested, financially or otherwise, in the resolution set out at Item No. 2 of the Notice.